FRDP & Pacific Resilience Partnership

 - PRP Monthly Webinar series started in August 2020 and has created ongoing knowledge sharing and learning on good examples and success stories, related to resilience building across the Pacific among climate change and disaster risk management practitioners.
-As of April 2021, there were eight webinars being facilitated through the PRP Support Unit and PRP partners.
+As of December 2021, there were ten webinars being facilitated through the PRP Support Unit and PRP partners.

 - FRDP Monitoring & Evaluation (M&E) Framework: In addition to the PRP mandate of coordinating and facilitating partnerships, it will also assist with measuring progress and facilitation of monitoring and evaluation for the FRDP.
-This was further reaffirmed through the 2019 Leaders Communique which directed the PRP Taskforce to finalize the M&E Framework by end of 2021 with a progress update in 2020.
+This was further reaffirmed through the 2019 Leaders Communique which directed the PRP Taskforce to finalize the M&E Framework by end of 2021.
+A draft is now in progress.

-- Ongoing PRP monthly webinars for knowledge sharing and learning.
-Past webinars recordings, summaries and upcoming events can be found on the PRP website.
+- Ongoing PRP monthly seminars for knowledge sharing and learning.
+Past webinars recordings, summaries and upcoming events can be found on the PRP Website.